hyoyeon27/COMS20012/docs/exercises/Exercice 8.md

 | PP3    |   |   | c | c | c | c | c | a | a | a  | a  | a  |
 | Fault? | * | * | * |   |   | * | * | * |   |    | *  |    |

-7.
+**6. Complete the following table using:**
  a.
 FIFO replacement policy
 | Num    | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | 11 | 12 |
 |--------|---|---|---|---|---|---|---|---|---|----|----|----|
 | Ref    | a | b | c | e | b | d | b | f | e | f  | b  |  d |